Shivansh4497/Mindstream_v1/current_PRD.md

 This document provides a detailed overview of the Mindstream application.
 It outlines the product's vision, target audience, features, user flows, and technical specifications.
 It serves as a central source of truth for the development team to ensure alignment with the product goals.

 ### 1.2.
 App Vision
 To be a private, calm, and intelligent reflection companion that transforms a user's scattered thoughts into clear, actionable insights.
+Mindstream closes the loop between *feeling* (journaling) and *doing* (habits), acting as a holistic "second brain."

 ### 1.3.
 Value Proposition
-Mindstream is not just a digital journal for storing notes; it's a "second brain" that actively helps users understand themselves better.
-It leverages AI to find the signal in the noise of their own thoughts, fostering self-awareness and personal growth.
+Mindstream is not just a digital journal for storing notes; it's an active partner in personal growth.
+It leverages AI to find the signal in the noise of thoughts and correlates internal emotional states with external behaviors (habits), fostering deep self-awareness.

 ---